 Mesothelioma, the cancer most directly linked to asbestos, has a latency period of 20 to 60 years.
 We are at the 25-year mark.
 Health experts project the peak in 9/11 mesothelioma diagnoses in the 2030s and 2040s.

-A 2024 NIH study documented mesothelioma among WTC Environmental Health Center patients who were not rescue or recovery workers.
+A 2024 case series of four mesothelioma cases in World Trade Center Environmental Health Center community members, none of whom were rescue or recovery workers, found that two of the four cases were peritoneal mesothelioma.
 Office workers.
 Residents.
 Ambient exposure was enough.

-Peritoneal mesothelioma accounted for 50% of the WTC cohort cases, compared to 15% to 20% in the general population.
-That ratio suggests intense exposure, consistent with living and working in the dust cloud that blanketed lower Manhattan for months.
+That is a higher share than the roughly 15% to 20% of all mesothelioma cases that peritoneal disease usually represents.
+It points to intense exposure, consistent with living and working in the dust cloud that blanketed lower Manhattan for months.

 For more on asbestos exposure and mesothelioma, see the 9/11 World Trade Center mesothelioma resource at MesoWatch.